What is a Team?

 Bruce Tuckman, a psychologist proposed the five-step process of team development.
 He explained how strange people come to form a team and ultimately create an effective one.
 Tuckman’s model of team development is also called the group development model.
 Let’s understand these stages.

 The forming stage is the first stage of team development.
-In this stage, people show a great desire to be a part of a team, they are excited to be accepted, and they strongly avoid the conflicts or controversy that may prevent them to participate in teams.
+In this stage, people show a great desire to be a part of a team, they are excited to be accepted, and they strongly avoid the conflicts or controversies that may prevent them from participating in teams.
 Socialization is seen among members and they introduce each other.